-Birthdays in October
+Birthdays in December

 Did you know that you can look up CHPC member contact information and pictures on the CHPC web site?
 Go to www.crescenthill.church, click on “Members,” then “Congregation Builder.”
 Click on “member login.”
 [Contact the church office for username and password.]
 To see someone’s picture (if we have one), just click on “On-Line Picture Directory,” then click on the picture icon to the right of the person’s name.
-Confused about doing this?
+Confused?
 Just call the church office (893-5381) and Patti will walk you through this.
 Would you like a different picture posted on the web site?
 Has your contact information changed?
 Contact the office (893-5381 or email@example.com) at any time and we’ll update your information.

 CHPC Financial Matters

 Per capita is one of the ways that we express our connectionalism as members of the Presbyterian Church (U.S.A.).
 The per capita amount for 2017 is $23.08 per member.
 Per capita helps fund the work of Mid-Kentucky Presbytery, the Synod of Living Waters, and the Office of the General Assembly.
 CHPC is committed to paying this, but if you would like to help with a specific gift toward it, please write a check for $23.08 (or round up to $24.00 if you’d like to make life easier for our church treasurer) to CHPC with “per capita” in the memo line.
 Please remember that this amount is only paid once a year per member.